shashi3012/PortfolioProjects/Nashville housing data in SQL Readme.md

 In this project, Nashville housing raw data was provided in the form of excel and then transformed it into SQL Server for Data cleaning.

-# DATA CLEANING IN SQL QUERIES
+# Data cleaning in SQL server :

 * Standarized date format
 * Populate "Property Address" data
 * Breaking out "Address" into Individual columns (Address, City, State)